aakpat98/Predictive-Marketing-Analysis-Premium-Adoption/README.md

-# README for Premium Subscription Prediction Project
+# README for Premium Adoption Prediction Project

 ## Overview
 This project focuses on predicting which users of the music-listening social networking site "XYZ" are most likely to convert from free users to premium subscribers within six months, based on a targeted marketing campaign.
 Using a dataset of user activity and demographics, we applied various machine learning techniques to identify high-potential adopters and optimize XYZ’s marketing strategy.